 New Mexico: Garland Taylor, Aug.
 16, 2004

-During a showing of a $900,000 listing, Albuquerque Realtor Garland Taylor, 74, was shot to death on August 16, 2004 by a "well-groomed and professionally dressed man who is believed to have called Taylor from a pay phone and arranged to see the luxury property," reported the NAR's Realty Times
+During a showing of a $900,000 listing, Albuquerque Realtor Garland Taylor, 74, was shot to death on August 16, 2004 by a "well-groomed and professionally dressed man who is believed to have called Taylor from a pay phone and arranged to see the luxury property," reported the NAR's Realty Times.
+Mario Lucas Chavez, 28, of Albuquerque was found guilty in 2006.

 Georgia: Lori K. Brown and Cynthia Williams, Nov.
 3, 2003